Hyundai Santa Fe Review 2026

 While most people bought the old Hyundai Santa Fe with the diesel engine, this latest model is hybrid-only.
 There are two available: a 'regular' hybrid, which combines a 1.6-litre petrol engine with an electric motor, and a plug-in hybrid, which combines the same engine with a bigger battery and a more powerful motor.

-The Hyundai Santa Fe Hybrid is fine, but does feel a bit sluggish, especially when fully-loaded or driving on the motorway.
-With 215PS, it can accelerate to 62mph in a leisurely 9.6 seconds, or 9.8 seconds for the four-wheel-drive model.
+The Hyundai Santa Fe Hybrid is fine, but does feel a bit sluggish, especially when fully loaded or driving on the motorway.
+Originally, this model had 215PS and 367Nm of torque for a leisurely 9.6 second 0-62mph time, or 9.8 seconds for the all-wheel drive model, but things have improved slightly.

 You can be pretty confident that the Hyundai Santa Fe is going to keep you and your family safe.
 There are many driver-assistance features that are standard across the range - including an emergency braking system that'll slam the anchors on if it detects a potential collision - as well as a blind spot view monitor to warn you about vehicles hiding over your shoulder.